Miles Education Launches CAIRA to Prepare Accountants for the AI Era, Backed by Global Accounting Innovators - www.lokmattimes.com

 Miles Education Launches CAIRA to Prepare Accountants for the AI Era, Backed by Global Accounting Innovators

-PNN Bengaluru (Karnataka) [India], December 18: Miles Education recently launched CAIRA (Certified AI-Ready Accountant), India's first AI credential built ...
+Bengaluru (Karnataka) [India], December 18: Miles Education recently launched CAIRA (Certified AI-Ready Accountant), India's first AI credential built specifically for ...

 Bengaluru (Karnataka) [India], December 18: Miles Education recently launched CAIRA (Certified AI-Ready Accountant), India's first AI credential built specifically for accounting and finance professionals.
 Designed in close collaboration with global accounting innovators, CAIRA sets a new benchmark for what it means to be future-ready in an AI-driven profession.